 - Grotesque Statue (2) adds ~+0.3 x3 clues for a card, a play, and 3 resources

 - Eldritch Inspiration adds +1 clue for a card.

-- Olive McBride + Ritual Candles — varies heavily depending on bag, but a generous estimate puts it at +0.6 clues 1/round for 2 plays, 2 cards and 3 resources (benefits other tests as well).
+- Olive McBride + Ritual Candles — adds at +0.4 clues 1/round for 2 plays, 2 cards and 3 resources.